raz0208/FastAPI/README.md

 # FastAPI
-Practice and basic app uing FastAPI
+FastAPI Practices and build basic app using FastAPI